BorisBrock/HeidelBridge/README.md

 # Installation

-## Programming the ESP32
+## Step 1: Program the ESP32

-todo
+For the initial programming, clone or download this repository.
+Then compile the project using PlatformIO.
+Now connect your ESP32 via USB and upload the firmware.

+Hint: All further updates can now be uploaded via OTA.

+On first boot, the ESP32 will open a Wifi network called "HeidelBridge".
+Connect to that network with any smartphone or laptop.
+The Wifi password is "heidelbridge".
+From the landing page, you can now connect to your home network.
+This connection will be stored permanenetly.

-## Preparing the Heidelberg Energy Control Wallbox
+## Step 2: Prepare The Heidelberg Energy Control Wallbox

 todo